Bimini Travel Guide

 Kurkies is a small white building near Brown’s marina with a great grill and fun atmosphere.

-Coco Plums (Latitude 25) is all the way down at the south end of the island and has a fantastic beach with chairs and a good vibe.
+KoKo Plums (which adjoins Latitude 25) is all the way down at the south end of the island and has a fantastic beach with chairs and a good vibe.

 We highly recommend a stop at Island House and be sure to hang a dollar while you are there.